droidsolutions/amqp-ts/README.md

 Note: for errors to appear in the log, you must use a serializer for Pino like the given `pino.stdSerializers.err` used above.

 The advantage of this approach is, you'll see exactly who throws the error as well as additional context, like which exchange could not be declared.
-Of couse you can also use another logger like winston:
+Of couse you can also use another logger like `winston`:

 ```ts
 const logger = new winston.Logger({